 Equally to imagine that our world is like a hologram is misleading.
 This is no Star Trek hologram that we can enter and leave at will, because our bodies are its images.
 If we left this hologram, or if it ever switched off, our bodies would disappear, along with everything else physical.
 The only way then to recover it would be to start it again from scratch, which last happened over fourteen billion years ago.

 Quantum entanglement is another quantum concept with no physical equivalent.
-It allows quantum entities to merge into one system where any change instantly affects all of them, at any distance.
-When particles aggregate into bigger systems, distance matters, but entanglement ignores distance entirely, as photons can be entangled even when they are light years apart.
+It lets quantum entities merge into one system, so any change instantly affects all of them, at any distance.
+When particles aggregate into systems, distance matters, but entanglement ignores distance entirely, as even photons that are light years apart can be entangled.

-For example, when a Cesium atom emits two photons in opposite directions, they entangle into one system with a net zero spin.
-Both photons still spin up or down randomly, but if one is measured to be spin up, the other is instantly adjusted to be spin down.
+For example, when a Cesium atom emits two photons in opposite directions, they entangle into one system with net zero spin.
+Both photons still spin up or down randomly, but if one is measured to be spin up, the other instantly becomes spin down.
 Experiments show it is always so, but if each photon’s spin is random, how does the other instantly know to be the opposite, at any distance?

-Einstein called this spooky action at a distance, because it implied a faster-than-light effect, and so suggested an experiment to disprove it (Einstein, Podolsky, & Rosen, 1935).
-When the test was made, based on Bell’s theorem, it supported quantum entanglement, even for photons too far apart to affect each other at the speed of light (Aspect, Grangier, & Roger, 1982).
+Einstein called this spooky action at a distance, because it implied a faster-than-light effect, so he suggested an experiment to disprove it (Einstein, Podolsky, & Rosen, 1935).
+When the test was made, based on Bell’s theorem, it supported entanglement, even for photons too far apart to communicate at the speed of light (Aspect, Grangier, & Roger, 1982).
 This was one of the most careful experiments ever done, as befits the ultimate test of quantum theory, and it found that entangled photons do adjust faster than the speed of light, despite Einstein’s objection!

 Figure 3.23.
 Entanglement as merged processing

 Particles can’t entangle as quantum theory describes, but processes can.
-We see two photon particles leaving the Cesium atom (Figure 3.23a) but what if they are processes?
-When a Cesium atom restarts two photons at one point in a physical event, their processing merges or entangles.
-The merged processing of both photons then just spreads, as processing does.
-Instead of each photon going its own way, both spread both directions.
-Just as one photon takes every path and lets a later event decide its path, so entangled photons go both ways and let a later physical event decide which went which way.
+We see two photon particles leaving the Cesium atom (Figure 3.23a) but what if they aren’t?
+When a Cesium atom restarts two photons at a point physical event, their processing can merge, or entangle.
+The merged photon process then just spreads, as processing does.
+Instead of each photon going its own way, both in effect spread both ways.
+Just as one photon can take many paths and let a later event decide the one it took, two entangled photons can go both ways and let a later physical event decide which went which way.

 In network terms, the photon servers simply share the client work, so the wave front going left is run by two servers, as is the one going right (Figure 3.23b).
 The entangled photons look and act like photons, but each is in effect half spin-up and half spin-down.